Performance Requirements

 How does Energize Denver affect municipal buildings?

-The ordinance affects municipal buildings the same as private buildings, so the City and County of Denver is developing detailed plans to bring all qualifying municipal buildings into compliance so that we can lead by example.
+The ordinance affects municipal buildings the same as private buildings, so the City and County of Denver is developing detailed plans to bring all covered municipal buildings into compliance so that we can lead by example.

-For buildings that have never benchmarked, the building type was assigned through research and a 2019 baseline was established by using the median EUI in Denver for that building type.
-If the building had 2018 or 2020 benchmarking data, one of those years was chosen to be the baseline.
 If you would like to correct the absence of data so that we can assign a more accurate baseline and interim targets, please reach out to the Help Desk.

 Can I change my baseline EUI?